jbrown1618/vector/docs/api/vector.exchangerows.md

 ## exchangeRows() function

-Returns a new matrix whose row at index `first` has been exchanged with the row at index `second`
+An elementary row operations which returns a new matrix whose row at index `first` has been exchanged with the row at index `second`

 <b>Signature:</b>